felixge/nodeguide.com/guide/style.md

 ## Equality operator

 Programming is not about remembering [stupid rules][comparisonoperators].
-Use the tripple equality operator as it will work just as expected.
+Use the triple equality operator as it will work just as expected.

 *Right:*